Last Updated on

 - Age Recommendation: 6 years and up

-Zupapa released a new upgraded version of their best-selling trampoline for 2019.
+Zupapa released a new upgraded version of its best-selling trampoline for this year.
 This trampoline is TUV approved with German engineering in mind.
 It features a 6-feet high safety net.
 The heavy-duty frame connects to the jumping mat, creating no gaps.

 The assembly is easy, with no drilling needed.
 The trampoline comes with 6 wind stakes for more stability.
 It features 108 springs for extra bounce and stretch.
 This model includes a 10-year warranty for the frame.
 It also has a 2-year warranty for the safety pad and jumping mat.
 The product comes with a rain cover and ladder.

 The Zupapa Trampoline is one of the best outdoor trampolines available.
-It is offered in 12, 14, and 15 foot size options.
-A max capacity of 330 pounds for the 12 and 14 foot versions, while the 15 foot version holds a maximum of 375 pounds.
+It is offered in 12, 14, and 15-foot size options.
+Max capacity of 330 pounds for the 12 and 14-foot versions, while the 15-foot version holds a maximum of 375 pounds.
 The warranty on this trampoline is the best we’ve seen in the industry.
 You get full coverage on most parts for up to one year.
 That means if anything breaks a new part will be supplied by the company free of charge.

 The steel frame, mesh net, spring padding, rain cover, and steel ladder are all quality components built to last.
 The trampoline comes in 3 boxes and is fairly easy to assemble.
 While a little time consuming, you don’t need to do any drilling or a full toolbox to put it together successfully.
 This trampoline is TUV approved.
-TUV is a German consumer protection organization that tests products for safety and usability.
+TUV is a German consumer protection organization that tests products for safety and usability.7.
+Octagon 16-Feet Magic Circle Trampoline

 - Size: 192 x 192 x 120 inches